Title: Investigation of a Citizen Above SuspicionYear: 1970

 Why It’s Great:

 If You Like This, You Should Also Check Out: Another brilliant Italian movie from the same year, also about a kinky conscience-stricken fascist, was Bertolucci’s The Conformist.
-Rewatching this, I also saw connections to the brilliant recent German movie The Lives of Others.
+Rewatching this, I also saw connections to the recent German stunner The Lives of Others

 How Available Is It?: I don’t usually feature movies that are only available on bit torrent, but I was dying to see this again so I made an exception.
 Since it doesn’t seem likely to ever be released here, you may have to take drastic measures.
 For what it’s worth, there are great prints floating around out there in the ether.